-Cut the Kitsch: A Conversation with Masha Reva
+Cut the Kitsch: Masha Reva

 Masha Reva’s designs are the product of nostalgic modernism, demonstrative of a reverence for all things historical as viewed through a contemporary, digital lens.
 Drawing from vintage, traditional imagery and anatomical illustrations, Reva layers iPhone photos of found objects on to sculptural sweatshirts—a tongue-in-cheek nod to the Internet era and her Ukrainian roots.
 Jewels and botanical images are collaged with a keen eye for gaudy excess, mixing an Eastern European love of extreme luxury with a kitschiness that borders on the delightfully garish.
 Reva’s designs have resonated with everyone from the eccentric shoppers of Opening Ceremony to the grande dames of Kiev, proving her work’s capability to transcend generational and cultural divides.
 In a time of universal economic uncertainty, and even civil unrest in her home country, Reva manages to strike the perfect balance between high and low, opulent and banal, eliminating disparities between the haves and the have-nots.